theshadowofsam/discord-bot/README.md

 # Samuel Lee
 # 5/4/2021

-A basic Discord Bot with chat commands and usage
+A basic Discord Bot with chat commands and some statistic saving

 Implements the discord.py module